 7) Don’t shoot fireworks from metal or glass containers

 Please be safe this Independence Day.
-By following these few precautions you can ensure that you and your family will make it to July 5th unharmed.
+By following these few precautions you can ensure that you and your family have a fun & SAFE holiday.